Ice-and-Rock/AppleMail.Signature/README.md

 # AppleMail.Signiture

-### A repo for your custom build Apple.Mail signature.
+### A repo for HTML custom build Apple.Mail signatures.

 Knowing the basics of software developemnt and how to access commands and controls can take you to some strange places.
-I had this issue recently trying to create a 'signature' with the Mail App on my Macbook.
+I had this issue recently trying to create a 'signature' with the Mail App on my Macbook 🤨

 There are various websites that allow you to create signatures that can be added to your signature selector in the App.
 A problem arrises when you come to import them, however.
 They never seem to work correctly once imported, be it links broken, styles not working and layout going bananas! 🍌

-Many of these services then offer a <code>Premium</code> subscription which allows the code to work in more platforms and the options to add more styles. **No thanks!**
+Many of these services then offer a <code>Premium</code> subscription which allows the code to work on more platforms and the options to add more styles. **No thanks!**

+😁

-It took some time, but I figured a way to access the 'signatures' files directly, then import my own custom <code>HTML</code> code for each file, then lock the files so that the text compiler in the Mail App doesn't try to warp the code ✅
+It took some time, but I figured a way to access the 'signatures' files directly, then import my own custom <code>H T M L</code> code for each file, then lock the files so that the text compiler in the Mail App doesn't try to warp the code ✅

-Follow the instructions below to make your own...! 🚀
+🚀 Follow the instructions below to make your own...! 🚀

 <span></span>